-Salary is to be determined depending upon experience.
-Full-time, exempt position with some flexibility available.
-SPUR offers a rich package of health insurance, dental insurance, long-term disability and life insurance, employee assistance program (EAP), 25% retirement contribution matching, and monthly transit pass.
+Salary is to be determined, depending upon experience.
+This is a full-time, exempt position.
+SPUR offers a complete benefits package of health insurance, dental insurance, vision care, basic life insurance, pre-tax commuter benefits, employee assistance program (EAP) and retirement plan with twenty-five contribution matching.

-Applicants should email a cover letter explaining their interest in SPUR and this position, plus a resume and 1-page writing sample to email@example.com.
+Applicants should email a cover letter and resume and 1-page writing sample to firstname.lastname@example.org.

 The statements herein are intended to describe the general nature and level of work being performed by employees assigned to this position.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties, and, skills required of personnel so assigned.

 SPUR is an equal opportunity employer and does not discriminate on the basis of race, ethnicity, age, religion, gender, sexual orientation or political orientation.